 With over 160 tools, their website clearly shows their offerings and is easy to navigate.
 By putting services front and center, visitors can quickly determine if there is value in their products.

-Their website relies on simple design and offers key information in an opening slide show that offers visitors an immediate understanding of who they are, what they do and why you should utilize their services.
+Their website relies on simple design and offers key information in an opening slide show that offers visitors an immediate understanding of who they are, what they do, and why you should utilize their services.

-skykick offers companies that provide IT services a powerful suite of management tools to help them migrate, manage and backup their customers on the cloud.
+SkyKick offers companies that provide IT services a powerful suite of management tools to help them migrate, manage, and backup their customers on the cloud.

-16. Workspace 365
+19. Workspace 365

 Their website features business oriented images that immediately convey a sense of professionalism and trust.
 The text used is concise and simple giving you an immediate understanding of their services.

-19. Dun & Bradstreet
+22. Dun & Bradstreet

-The headline clearly states the value proposition for the company “send proposals and quotes in minutes” and is green, which is a symbolic representation of money – the money you'll make streamlining your new business process using their product.
+The headline clearly states the value proposition for the company: “Crush your quota from propose to close.”
+And the free trial CTA button is green, which is a symbolic representation of the money you'll make streamlining your new business process using their product.